OS-Development/VW.Zen/README.txt

 Disclaimers:

-This software is not provided or supported by Linden Lab®, the makers of Second Life®.
+This software is not provided or supported by Linden Lab, the makers of Second Life.

 This software is provided "as is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a